 Area of Study: This college began as a musical one devoted to the creation and performance of funeral music.
 Its members were sought out to provide dirges and tribute-songs for funerals in many lands.
-Eventually, Lamenters began to study the nature of death itself, hoping that a greater understanding of it would provide highest.
+Eventually, Lamenters began to study the nature of death itself, hoping that a greater understanding of it would provide

-for the Coming Sunset
+Ranks of the Watchers for the Coming Sunset